-More and more travellers are flocking to popular cafes and dining destinations around the world to get the ultimate pic for the ‘gram.
+More and more travellers are flocking to dining destinations around the world to get the ultimate pic for the ‘gram.
+Drop into one of these Sydney social media foodie stars for that perfectly curated feed.

-Located on the third floor of Pullman Quay Grand, Hyde Hacienda is every Instagrammer’s dream: spectacular harbour views, lush baby pink velvet chairs, tropical plants and wisteria hanging from the ceiling.
-You won’t be able to get enough of their photogenic cocktails, including the Campfire Espresso Martini topped with toasted marshmallows and the vibrantly coloured Harbourside Hibiscus.
+Located on the third floor of Pullman Quay Grand Sydney Harbour, Hyde Hacienda is every Instagrammer’s dream: spectacular harbour views, lush baby pink velvet chairs, tropical plants and wisteria hanging from the ceiling.
+You won’t be able to get enough of their photogenic cocktails, including the vibrantly coloured Lychee and Hibiscus Martini, the venue's signature beverage.
 You know what they say – camera eats first!

 No list would be complete without The Grounds, in a former 1920s industrial precinct in the inner city suburb of Alexandria.
 It houses a cafe, sustainable garden, coffee roastery, animal farm, and so much more!
 The enchanting garden should be your first photo stop – the arbour laced with bougainvillaea and interwoven lighting is the ultimate setting to spice up your feed.
 You also can’t miss the enchanting glass house, which provides the perfect combination of natural light and flourishing foliage.